Yuri05/developer-docs/NET-specifics/unit-and-integration-testing.md

 # Integration Tests

-We use integration tests to test functionality that requires the loading of resource-heavy real objects and are generally oriented towards scenarios that run longer, open whole projects, load the whole context etc. There is also a difference in how we handle integration tests compared to normal unit tests in our Continuous Integration pipeline (AppVeyor)  --- possibly a link to our appveyor space????.
+We use integration tests to test functionality that requires the loading of resource-heavy real objects and are generally oriented towards scenarios that run longer, open whole projects, load the whole context etc. There is also a difference in how we handle integration tests compared to normal unit tests in our Continuous Integration pipeline (AppVeyor).
 Unit tests are run on every build, but integration tests are only run on the nightly builds since they are regarded as more time- and resource- consuming.

-Here we have the ContextForIntegration (if there are any further structural differences in code we should check)
+Specifically for integration tests we extend the usual `ContextSpecification<T>` of normal unit tests in `ContextForIntegration<T> : ContextSpecification<T>`.
+There we create and mock a few more things to begin with, the main one being an IoC container that we also fill with registrations.

 ## DataBaseUpdateSpecs

 In PK-Sim we have a specific kind of integration tests that make sure that the database gets correctly updated and stays consistent with code and version changes.

 # Constants for Tests

 In order not to fill up the constant definitions that are used for the actual application, constants used only for tests should be defined in the dedicated classes [ConstantsForSpecs](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core/blob/develop/tests/OSPSuite.HelpersForTests/ConstantsForSpecs.cs) in OSPSuite.Core or [CoreConstantsForSpecs](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/tests/PKSim.Tests/CoreConstantsForSpecs.cs) in PK-Sim.

 # TestCaseSource()

 You can use [TestCaseSource()](https://docs.nunit.org/articles/nunit/writing-tests/attributes/testcasesource.html) to avoid code duplication and create parameterized tests.
 Examples of unit tests that take advantage of this functionality can be found in tha [OSPSuite.FuncParser repository](https://github.com/Open-Systems-Pharmacology/OSPSuite.FuncParser), for example in the [DimensionParserSpecs](https://github.com/Open-Systems-Pharmacology/OSPSuite.FuncParser/blob/master/tests/OSPSuite.FuncParser.Tests/DimensionParserSpecs.cs).

 # Unit Test Explorer